frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-10.md

 ## Dick of the Day

 **Charles "Family Man" Daily** for teasing us with the prospect that he will come to a game for a couple of weeks and yet another no show.
+Sleep is temporary, football is forever.

 ![](/images/231572515_3448411075385173_1883059002136618240_n2.jpg)